This is the path of remembrance

 Offer the Gift

-There’s a way to come home to yourself—without burning out or disappearing.
+There’s a way to come home to yourself—so you don’t burn out or disappear

 • Always on edge, bracing for the next thing